bunto/bunto/site/_docs/datafiles.md

 ## The Data Folder

-As explained on the [directory structure](../structure/) page, the `_data` folder is where you can store additional data for Jekyll to use when generating your site.
+As explained on the [directory structure](../structure/) page, the `_data` folder is where you can store additional data for Bunto to use when generating your site.
 These files must be YAML files
 (using either the `.yml`, `.yaml`, `.json` or `csv` extension) and they will be accessible via `site.data`.